 Reviews are completes at a minimum every thirty (30) days for retaliation.
 This is documented on the PREA Retaliation Form #115.67 and the PREA Monitoring Log.
-There were no reports of retaliation during the past twelve months.
+There was one file for review and no reports of retaliation during the past twelve months.